 The Division of Statewide Planning's PPP was updated by the MPO in FFY 2019.
 It represents an ongoing strategy of public outreach for the SPC's plans and programs.
-To maintain a successful participation program, Statewide Planning and the SPC periodically evaluate what works and what does not work in the public participation process and evaluation of attendee feedback survey questionnaires are conducted or as part of an annual review.
-A copy of the Attendee Feedback survey questionnaire can be found in Appendix F.
+To maintain a successful participation program, Statewide Planning and the SPC periodically evaluate what works and what does not work in the public participation process and evaluation of attendee feedback survey questionnaires (rev. 2019-2020) are conducted or as part of an annual review.
+(A copy of the Attendee Feedback survey questionnaire can be found in Appendix G).

-An evaluation of attendee feedback survey questionnaires for FFY 2019 was performed and the results presented herein.
-Sixty (60) surveys were collected at nine (9) public events held around the State.
-All attendees were asked to complete a survey feedback form.
-The results were compiled and presented using three (3) performance measures to gauge the effectiveness of the MPO's public involvement activity.
+An evaluation of attendee feedback survey questionnaires for FFY 2021 was performed and the results presented herein.
+Nineteen (19) surveys were collected at two (2) public hearings: one held in Narragansett; one held in Providence, one workshop, and one popup event.
+All attendees were asked to complete a survey feedback formThe results were compiled and presented using three (3) performance measures to gauge the effectiveness of the MPO's public involvement activity.
 The three performance measures evaluated include:

-- 1. Information Dissemination - Were the participants at the events satisfied with the availability of information? - Was the information provided in a timely manner? - Was "noticed" to actively participate effective?
+1. Information Dissemination

+- Were the participants at the events satisfied with the availability of information? - Was the information provided in a timely manner? - Was "noticed" to actively participate effective?